Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 ## **Lesson Overview**

 You have learned to use SQL for CRUD operations in your app.
 Often, though, that's not how apps are built.
-This lesson will explain an alternative.
-You use the SQL databae, but you access the database with an Object-Relational Mapper -- an ORM.
+This lesson will describe an alternative.
+You use an SQL database, but you access the database with an Object-Relational Mapper -- an ORM.
 The lesson explains why this approach can speed development, but also its limitations.
 The lessons also explain the steps needed to convert your app to the use of the Prisma ORM.
 You'll do that conversion in the assignment.

 ## **Learning Objectives**